 In many ways, John Trundle Court is a mirror image of Breton House.
 They share virtually the same basic structure, from raised entrances to the buildings up flights of stairs, to virtually identical flat types once you get inside.
 The stairs lead to lobbies which serve a cluster of flats.

 You can get to John Trundle Court from Fann Street, past the launderette and up the ramp to the north podium.
-You can also reach it from Beech Garden.
+You can also reach it from Beech Gardens.
 This becomes John Trundle Highwalk near the bridge over Aldersgate Street to the Barbican Tube Station.
 The lift at staircase 55 at the southern end of the block also has an 02 level which leads out via a long subterranean corridor to Aldersgate Street, near the bridge.
 The lift at staircase 58 at the northern end comes out further north beyond Carthusian Street.
 These are convenient means to get to the upper podium level from Tesco’s or the tube station without climbing stairs.

 Lifts and staircases